mrWh1te/ngLibrary/README.md

 2) Multiple Types of Modules per Domain (Views/Routing, Components, Data, etc)
 3) Unit & E2E testing
 4) Single Responsibilty Principle in Services, Effects, Actions, basically everything in various scopes (strong code separation)
-5) NgRX Store as Single Source of Truth in terms of upstream vs downstream logic
+5) NgRx Store as Single Source of Truth in terms of upstream vs downstream logic
-6) Not everything needs to be in NgRX Store.
+6) Not everything needs to be in NgRx Store.
 If various parts of an app need to effect something like a component, then that should be in the store, otherwise if its isolated to the component itself, it isn't beneficial to go through all the work in adding it to the store.
 7) Lazy load modules not required for initial root route
 8) Have a /shared folder for reusuable & self-contained modules
 9) Reactive architecture that takes advantage of the the `async` pipe instead of opening observables as subscriptions